tensorflow/tfx/docs/guide/examplegen.md

 *   If SPAN and VERSION are both specified, pipeline will process the latest version for the latest span, and store the version number in metadata.
-*   If VERSION is specified, but not SPAN, an error will be thrown.
+*   If VERSION is specified, but not SPAN (or date spec), an error will be thrown.

 For example, let's assume there are input data: